tc39/proposal-temporal/docs/instant.md

 **Returns:** a `Temporal.Duration` representing the difference between `instant` and `other`.

-This method computes the elapsed time before the exact time represented by `instant` and since the exact time represented by `other`, optionally rounds it, and returns it as a `Temporal.Duration` object.
+This method computes the elapsed time after the exact time represented by `instant` and until the exact time represented by `other`, optionally rounds it, and returns it as a `Temporal.Duration` object.
-If `other` is later than `instant` then the resulting duration will be negative.
+If `other` is earlier than `instant` then the resulting duration will be negative.

 If `other` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.